1701-Diego/data/README.md

 ### Hackathon Rules

 Diego doesn't have a multi-tenant API (CC provides that) so:

 - Pick a `domain` for your team and use only that `domain`
 - Don't mess with other people's Tasks and LRPs
-- Be sure to specify your docker image correctly: `docker:///onsi/away-team` -- note the *three* leading slashes.
+- Be sure to specify your docker image correctly:
+  `docker:///onsi/away-team` -- note the *three* leading slashes.

   Diego has an irritating bug when you don't specify `docker:///` and we may not fix it by the hackathon.
+- Try things on Diego-Edge first.
 - Be kind :)

 ### Diego-Edge

-Diego-Edge is a liteweight packaged up version of Diego that you can deploy locally.
+Diego-Edge is a lightweight packaged up version of Diego that you can deploy locally.
 We recommend using Diego-Edge to tinker and explore before pushing work up to Ketchup.

 To run Diego-Edge: